CallumBeaney/blogge/content/blog/christmasCard.md

 ## Making a Christmas Card

+Excepting those handmade or properly filled with handwriting, the scrawled To and From of gift-card giving culture is both too expensive and too impersonable for me.
+I love written correspondence and given that the best way to do it is to start it, I thought I'd forego phone Christmas messages and tried adapting the above into something cute I could write a proper end-of-year update into.

 ##### Inspiration

 I was expecting to find more software-related greetings cards online, however most I've come across - particularly those on Etsy - are like those `if (thirsty) { drinkCoffee(); }` mugs.